 The most anticipated launch of the year is one step closer to finally happening, and we can share some previously unknown details about the pending launch of PokerStars in Pennsylvania.

-What will likely be the first legal and regulated online poker room in Pennsylvania is about to go live, and pokerfuse has had a sneak peek behind the scenes at PokerStars PA which is currently undergoing what we believe to be internal private testing.
+What will likely be the first legal and regulated online poker room in PA is about to go live, and pokerfuse has had a sneak peek behind the scenes at PokerStars PA which is currently undergoing what we believe to be internal private testing.

 As a result of our sleuthing, we have obtained some details about the PokerStars offering in Pennsylvania that we expect to be a part of the pending launch, including which games will be offered and the available stakes, a portion of the potential MTT schedule and more which will be revealed in upcoming articles.